Detecting effectivity of motives, their weights, connectivity, and dimension via Chow-weight (co)homology: a "mixed motivic decomposition of the diagonal": On Chow-weight homology of "general" motives

-I. The "main" versions of the (equivalent) Conditions A--E' of Theorem \ref{ttors}(II) (i.e., we ignore the versions in brackets that mention $r$) are also equivalent to any of the following assertions (in the notation of the aforementioned Theorem; so, $I$ is a staircase set).
+I. The "main" versions of the (equivalent) Conditions A--E' of Theorem \ref{ttors}(II) (i.e., we ignore the versions in brackets that mention $r$) are also equivalent to each of the following assertions (in the notation of the aforementioned Theorem; consequently, $\ii$ is a staircase set).